microformats/php-mf2/README.md

 * All content apart from the 'html' key in dictionaries produced by parsing an `e-*` property is not HTML-escaped.
 For example, `<span class="p-name">&lt;code&gt;</span>` will result in `"name": ["<code>"]`.
 At the very least, HTML-escape all properties before echoing them out in HTML
 * If you’re using the raw HTML content under the 'html' key of dictionaries produced by parsing `e-*` properties, you SHOULD purify the HTML before displaying it to prevent injection of arbitrary code.
 For PHP we recommend using [HTML Purifier](http://htmlpurifier.org)

-For more tips and good practises for safely and successfully processing parsed microformats data, see [How to Consume Microformats 2 Data](https://waterpigs.co.uk/articles/consuming-microformats/).

 ## Contributing